-The decision on when it is appropriate to return to artistic swimming activity following a positive COVID-19 test will require medical advice and clearance by the local PHU or a health care provider.
-Any participant who contracts COVID-19 must meet the following minimum criteria prior to returning to training:
+The decision on when it is appropriate to return to artistic swimming activity following a positive COVID-19 test will require medical advice and clearance by a medical professional.
+Any participant who contracted COVID-19 must meet the following minimum criteria prior to returning to training:

-- Self-isolate for at least 14 days (retesting is not recommended by public health and will not alter this 14day isolation requirement); - b.
+a.
+Self-isolate for at least 14 days;

+- b.
 Be symptom-free for at least 48-hours; and - c.
-Have clearance to participate in artistic swimming activity from the local PHU or a health care provider.
+Have written clearance to participate in artistic swimming activity from a medical professional.